My Bloody Valentine (film): Plot

-At the party, the miner brutally kills Dave; his heart is subsequently found boiling in a pot of hot dogs being prepared in the kitchen.
+At the party, the miner confronts Dave in the kitchen and kills him by shoving his face into a boiling pot of hot dogs, in which his heart is later found.
 Shortly after, Sylvia is impaled on a showerhead by the miner.
 When the others realize Dave and Sylvia have been murdered, they contact authorities, but several of the partygoers have already decided to enter the mines for fun.
 TJ and Axel enter the mines to rescue them.
-Hollis leaves to find Mike and Harriet who have been impaled by a large drill.
-He is subsequently shot in the head with a nail gun.
-The killer arrives and a horrified Howard flees.
-Patty, TJ, Axel and Sarah try to climb to the top with a ladder, but Howard's corpse, tied to a rope, falls from above.
+Hollis leaves to find Mike and Harriet, who have been impaled by a large drill.
+He is subsequently shot in the head with a nail gun by the killer, who confronts the others as Howard flees in horror.
+Patty, TJ, Axel, and Sarah try to climb to the top with a ladder, but Howard's corpse, tied to a rope, falls from above.

-While finding their way out, Axel drowns and Patty is killed by the miner.
-The miner chases T.J. and Sarah and a fight ensues.
+While finding their way out, Axel seemingly drowns, and Patty is killed by the miner with a pickaxe.
+The miner chases T.J. and Sarah, and a fight ensues.
 The miner is revealed to be Axel, who faked his demise.
-A flashback shows that Axel's father was one of the supervisors killed by Harry Warden.
-As a child, Axel witnessed Harry Warden murdering his father and tearing out his heart, which traumatized him.
-T.J. hits Axel with a rock, resulting in the tunnel collapsing, which traps Axel as Newby and the police arrive to rescue T.J. and Sarah.
+It is revealed that Axel's father was one of the supervisors killed by Harry Warden, and Axel witnessed the murder himself as a child, leaving him traumatized.
+T.J. hits Axel with a rock, causing the tunnel to collapse and trapping Axel as Newby and the police arrive to rescue T.J. and Sarah.
 Chief Newby reveals to them that Harry Warden died five years earlier.
 T.J. and Sarah hear a rescuer shout that Axel is still alive, and they rush back to the scene.
 They watch as Axel frees himself from the debris by amputating his trapped arm.
-He runs deeper into the mine shouting threats that he and Harry Warden will return and murder everyone in town, and mumbling about Sarah being his "bloody valentine" (it seems to be implied that Axel's words are just words of insanity and blood loss, which it is also implied that he is dying from).
-The film ends with Axel laughing maniacally as a ballad for Harry Warden plays over the film's credits.
+He runs deeper into the mine shouting threats that he and Harry Warden will return and murder everyone in town, and mumbling about Sarah being his "bloody valentine".

 Production

 Development

 Director George Mihalka, on the strength of his earlier movie Pick-Up Summer, was approached by Cinépix, headed by André Link and John Dunning with a two-movie contract.
 Mihalka was asked to direct a horror-slasher story, presented to Dunning by Stephen Miller in mid-1980, and, after Mihalka agreed to direct, John Beaird was brought in to write the screenplay.

-The film was originally entitled The Secret; however, the producers decided to change it to My Bloody Valentine, so to overtly reference the holiday serial killer trend with which the slasher genre was becoming increasingly popular, through films such as Black Christmas (1974), Halloween (1978) and Friday the 13th (1980).
+The film originally had the working title The Secret.
+However, the producers decided to change it to My Bloody Valentine, so to overtly reference the holiday serial killer trend with which the slasher genre was becoming increasingly popular, through films such as Black Christmas (1974), Halloween (1978) and Friday the 13th (1980).
 At the time, the slasher sub-genre had seen further commercial success with the releases of Prom Night and Terror Train (both 1980).